unimi-dse/ea2a2607/README.md

 ## Dataset

-The package provides a dataset containing 44 Variables,  global vars for Times, fine based Tax revenue, Total damage caused by cartel and 4 variables (Price, Revenues, Market share and Cartel's Market share) for the best 5 firms and the worst 5 firms.
+The package provides a dataset containing 44 Variables,  global vars for Times, fine based Tax revenue, Total damage caused by cartels and 4 variables (Price, Revenues, Market share and Cartel's Market share) for each of the best 5 firms and the worst 5 firms.

 ```R
 View(ManaSimul::Data4Exam)